Spontaneous human combustion: Alternative hypotheses

-Notable examples
+Examples

-On 2 July 1951, Mary Reeser, a 67-year-old woman, was found burned to death in her house after her landlady realised that the house's doorknob was unusually warm.
+On 2 July 1951, Mary Reeser, a 67-year-old woman, was found burned to death in her house in St. Petersburg, Florida after her landlady noted that the house's doorknob was unusually warm.
 The landlady notified the police, and upon entering the home they found Reeser's remains completely burned into ash, with only one leg remaining.
 The chair she was sitting in was also destroyed.
-Reeser took sleeping pills and was also a smoker.
+Reeser had taken sleeping pills and had also been a smoker.
 Despite its proliferation in popular culture, the contemporary FBI investigation ruled out the possibility of SHC.
 A common theory was that she was smoking a cigarette after taking sleeping pills and then fell asleep while still holding the burning cigarette, which could have ignited her gown, ultimately leading to her death.
 Her daughter-in-law stated, "The cigarette dropped to her lap.
 Her fat was the fuel that kept her burning.
 The floor was cement, and the chair was by itself.
 There was nothing around her to burn".

 Margaret Hogan, an 89-year-old widow who lived alone in a house on Prussia Street, Dublin, Ireland, was found burned almost to the point of complete destruction on 28 March 1970.
 Plastic flowers on a table in the centre of the room had been reduced to liquid and a television with a melted screen sat 12 feet from the armchair in which the ashen remains were found; otherwise, the surroundings were almost untouched.
 Her two feet, and both legs from below the knees, were undamaged.
 A small coal fire had been burning in the grate when a neighbour left the house the previous day; however, no connection between this fire and that in which Mrs. Hogan died could be found.
 An inquest, held on 3 April 1970, recorded death by burning, with the cause of the fire listed as "unknown".